Visa Application Services

 Keep It Simple

-What is important is that your communication with a decision-matter persuades them (as quickly as possible) to make a decision in your favour … to do this, the submission better be succinct!
-It must help the decision-maker rather than cause them grief, including by giving them unnecessary material to read and later reference in their decision records.
+What is important in every step of that process is that your communication with a decision-matter persuades them (as quickly as possible) to make a decision in your favour.
+In order to do this, the submission better be succinct!
+It must help the decision-maker rather than cause them grief.
+This includes being disciplined enough not to give them unnecessary material.
+Decision makes need just enough material to decide favorably.
+Forcing them to read unnecessary material is not smart.

 Too Much Rope